Bylaws

 B. Duties

-1. Commodore: This officer will direct the day-to-day affairs of the Association in a manner consistent with the policies of the Board of Directors, and will enforce the Association regulations.
+- Commodore: This officer shall direct the day-to-day affairs of the Association in a manner consistent with the policies of the Board of Directors, and shall enforce the Association regulations.
 The Commodore may make disbursements in the absence of the Treasurer, and shall be the Chairperson of the Board of Directors.
 The Commodore is ex-officio member of all committees.

-2. Vice-Commodore: This officer will assist the Commodore, and in the Commodore’s absence, act in that officer’s stead.
+- Vice-Commodore: This officer shall assist the Commodore, and in the Commodore’s absence, act in that officer’s stead.

-3. Secretary: This officer will keep a record of all Association meetings.
-The Secretary will maintain a roster of the committees, members, and sailboats enrolled in the Association.
-The Secretary will be responsible for the annual distribution of a roster.
-The Secretary will report to the Association at its meetings and to the Board of Directors.
+- Secretary: This officer shall keep a record of all Association meetings.
+The Secretary shall maintain a roster of the committees, members, and sailboats enrolled in the Association.
+The Secretary shall be responsible for the annual distribution of a roster.
+The Secretary shall report to the Association at its meetings and to the Board of Directors.

-4. Treasurer: The Treasurer shall collect all moneys due the Association and make disbursements therefrom as approved by the Board of Directors.
-In addition, the Treasurer will keep an account of all club property and investments.
-The Treasurer will make a financial report for the Association annual meeting.
+- Treasurer: The Treasurer shall collect all moneys due the Association and make disbursements therefrom as approved by the Board of Directors.
+In addition, the Treasurer shall keep an account of all club property and investments.
+The Treasurer shall make a financial report for the Association annual meeting.

 ARTICLE V BOARD OF DIRECTORS

 A. The Board of Directors is the governing body of the Creve Coeur Sailing Association, Incorporated, operating through its agents, the officers.
-The Board will consist of nine members, including the officers.
+The Board shall consist of nine members, including the officers.
 Five board members, including one officer, shall constitute a quorum.
-All meetings of the Board of Directors will be called by the Commodore or any two other Board Members acting in unison.
-In the latter case, the Board Members’ wishes will be made known to an officer of the association who will see to calling a special meeting of the Board.
+All meetings of the Board of Directors shall be called by the Commodore or any two other Board Members acting in unison.
+In the latter case, the Board Members’ wishes shall be made known to an officer of the association who shall see to calling a special meeting of the Board.
 The Commodore shall be the Chairperson or the officer present next in precedence.
 All motions must pass by a simple majority of those board members present.

 B. Discretionary Powers: The Board of Directors may require committees and Officers to report to it.
 It has control over policy and finances.